Frequently Asked Questions

 Q: What about dogs?

-A: Well-behaved dogs are welcomed at High Camp except on winter weekends between December 15 and March 31.
+A: Well-behaved dogs are welcome at High Camp except on winter weekends between December 15 and March 31, and the week of the holidays around Christmas and New Year’s.
 Owners are asked to keep their dog under control and clean up any dog messes around the cabins and lodge.

 Q: Please explain the various Winter Season transportation rates.